 Internships at LatinoJustice

 LatinoJustice PRLDEF is one of the foremost Latino civil rights organizations in the country, serving a pan-Latino constituency.
 Since 1972, we have been bringing precedent-setting impact litigation that has profoundly improved the way Latinos are treated in our society.
-Our current areas of focus include constitutional rights, immigrants’ rights; voting rights; housing, education, and job discrimination; the treatment of day laborers, freedom of movement, and all forms of bias that affect Latinos.
+Our current areas of focus include immigrants’ rights, voting rights, redistricting, housing, education, employment, job discrimination, the treatment of day laborers, freedom of movement, and all forms of bias that affect Latinos.
 Recent historic victories include Lozano v.
 City of Hazleton, where we successfully sued to enjoin a Pennsylvania town from enacting its own anti-immigrant ordinance; Doe v.
 Mamaroneck, stopping local township and police from discriminatorily harassing Latino day laborers; Perez-Santiago v.
 Volusia County, successful Section 4e voting rights case requiring Florida county to provide bilingual ballots; and Aguilar v.
 U.S. Immigration & Customs Enforcement where after six and a half years of heated litigation, we achieved a groundbreaking settlement requiring ICE to pay $1 million dollars in damages and fees to the plaintiffs as well as immigration relief to several clients who were facing removal, and to reform its national policy and training memoranda concerning the manner in which ICE agents conduct future immigration enforcement operations targeted towards residences.
 Our geographic focus is the Eastern United States, and all areas where Latinos face injustice.

-LatinoJustice interns conduct fact investigations and legal research, draft sections of legal briefs and memos' of law, participate in client & witness interviews and trial preparation, and accompany staff lawyers to court hearings.
-With a small staff and a heavy litigation docket, we do not assign “make work” projects to interns.
-Law students are considered part of our staff and are included in every stage of planning and strategizing our impact cases.
-Recent student work has included research into the First Amendment rights of laborers, the Fourth Amendment rights of individuals caught up in immigration home raids, and the Fourteenth Amendment right to equal protection.
-Students are expected to work 10-12 hrs/week minimum during the school year subject to class schedule availability.
+LatinoJustice interns conduct fact investigations and legal research, draft sections of legal briefs and memos' of law, participate in client & witness interviews and trial preparation, and accompany staff lawyers to court proceedings and legislative hearings.
+With a heavy litigation docket, we do not assign “make work” projects to interns.
+Law students are considered part of the Legal staff and are included in every stage of planning, developing and strategizing our impact cases.
+Recent student work has included research into the First Amendment rights of day laborers, the Fourth Amendment rights of individuals involved in immigration home raids, and the Fourteenth Amendment right to equal protection.
+Students are expected to work 12-15 hrs/week during the school year subject to class schedule availability.

 The Summer Program